 Today I want to talk to you about some of the dangers that you face when it comes to your money.
 I think most of you will be surprised to know the biggest danger that you face.
 To set this up, let’s talk about what goes on in the world and how you approach your money.

 For most people money is a tool.
 Not for everybody though.
-Unfortunately, some people are obsessed by money and it’s everything to them.
-On the other hand, certainly the wealthy, money is a tool to get to an end.
+Unfortunately, some people are obsessed with money and it’s everything to them.
+On the other hand, certainly for the wealthy, money is a tool to get to an end.
 I wrote about this in my book, The Wealthy Think Differently.
 They structure their money in such a way that it provides an income so they can meet all their goals.
 Then, they realize, well, there are some dangers out there when it comes to money.
 One of the dangers is the stock market.

 The stock market is like a roller coaster ride.
 To the side, you can see my interesting drawing of a roller coaster, where there are ups and downs.
 There are people in that car on the roller coaster heading down too.